David Mitchell (comedian): Personal life

 Mitchell has often joked about his personal life in interviews.
 In 2005, he stated, "I've been in so many situations when I've just said nothing to someone I've fancied."
 He later added, "I'm sort of all right on my own.
 I don't want it to be forever, but the fundamental thing is I'm all right alone."
-For many years, he lived in Kilburn, London as the flatmate of novelist Robert Hudson.
+For many years, he lived in Kilburn, London, as the flatmate of novelist Robert Hudson.
 In 2006, he was the best man at his comedy partner Robert Webb's wedding.

-Mitchell met broadcaster Victoria Coren at Jonathan Ross' 2007 Halloween party and was "completely smitten".
+He met broadcaster Victoria Coren at Jonathan Ross' 2007 Halloween party and was "completely smitten".
 She decided to pursue someone else at the time and he later admitted to pining for her, but they had begun dating by December 2010.
-They were married on 17 November 2012, with Robert Webb as his best man.
+They were married at St Peter's Church, Belsize Park, on 17 November 2012, with Robert Webb as his best man.
 Their first daughter was born in May 2015.
 On 1 November 2023, they announced the birth of their second daughter.
 They currently live in Belsize Park, North London.

 Mitchell remains interested in world history.
 In a 2006 interview with The Observer, he said "I can see myself in a few years' time joining the National Trust and going round the odd castle.
 I think I might find that restful as the anger of middle age sets in."
 In his 2007 interview on Parkinson, he said that if he could go back in time to do one thing, he would choose to attend the construction of Stonehenge to ask them "why they were bothering".

-Mitchell is a cricket and snooker fan; he also enjoys playing tennis and squash.
+He is a cricket and snooker fan; he also enjoys playing tennis and squash.
 He is an agnostic.

 Mitchell cites Evelyn Waugh among his favourite authors.
 He appeared on the radio programme Desert Island Discs in 2009.
 He revealed that he once attended a Shirley Bassey concert and that he owned just two albums: Phil Collins' ...
 But Seriously and Susan Boyle's I Dreamed a Dream.

+Political views

-Mitchell, who has Scottish ancestry, was one of 200 public figures who signed an open letter to The Guardian in August 2014 expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+Mitchell has Scottish ancestry, and was one of 200 public figures who signed an open letter to The Guardian in August 2014 expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
 His participation followed a May 2011 column in The Observer in which he wrote, "If Scotland ever goes it alone [...] the British will have lost their country."

+In his 2024 book Unruly, Mitchell states that he is a "left-leaning centrist".